 This description does not even mention the small black child in the drawing, presumably one of the enslaved children who acted as servants and attendants to the British officers pretending to be knights.
 He has been given a turban and a sash to wear, and stands by the stirrup of the mounted rider.

 I suppose I should mention at this point that you will see the event spelled as both "Mischianza" and "Meschianza".
 It really makes no difference.
 Both terms were popular at the time for an elaborate entertainment containing many different diversions.
 Either one was a mangling of mescolanza, the Italian word for “mixture” or “medley”.
+Here's a later 19th century illustration, from the collection of the Pennsylvania Historical Society:

-Below are two more creations of Major Andre (who really seems to have been quite a talented graphic artist).
+But below are two original creations of Major Andre (who really seems to have been quite a talented graphic artist).
 First is an invitation to the "Meschianza."
 Hundreds of these were sent around to all the wealthy families in Philadelphia - especially those who had unmarried daughters that the British officers wanted to include in their celebration.
 Second is a another drawing he made, that was preserved and kept in a scrapbook in the collection of the Germantown Historic Society.
 The inscription next to it (also by Sophie Ward) reads: "This is a drawing really done by the unfortunate Major Andre.
 It was drawn to give the Ladies of the Meschianza-Knights an idea how they should dress as Ladies of the Knights of the Blended Rose.
 It was presented to me by Jane Craig one of those belles."

 Above, a "Mischianza Mirror" in the collection of the Library Company of Philadelphia.
 It is one of perhaps 56 actual mirrors that were borrowed from the homes of wealthy Philadelphians by British officers in May of 1778.
 Amazingly, they were all returned intact, and this one was even later decorated with text that commemorated the event.